maksim07/url-tail/README.md

 `url-fetch.sh http://example.com/file_to_tail`

-  Script will stop automatically if remote file will re-created e.g. in case of log rotation.
+  Script will stop automatically if remote file will be re-created e.g. in case of log rotation.